Glamping in NSW

 Combine the adventure of sleeping outdoors, with all the comforts of a luxury hotel, at fantastic glamping spots across New South Wales.
 From intimate getaways under the stars to safari-style tents surrounded by eucalyptus trees, alfresco escapes have never looked more appealing.

 Forget about pitching a tent: glamping offers luxury with minimal effort.
 Most safari tents and tipis come equipped with queen-size beds, stylish ensuites and other amenities, transforming the camping experience into a sumptuous retreat.

 South Coast Glamping

-Paperbark Camp offers a luxury sustainable camping experience in a bushland setting in the Sapphire Coast region, a three-hour drive south of Sydney.
+Paperbark Camp offers a luxury sustainable camping experience in a bushland setting in the Shoalhaven region, a 2.5hr drive south of Sydney.
 The 12 safari-style canvas tents are placed strategically among native eucalypts, with hotel-quality linen and amenities.

 You can canoe, snorkel, cycle or read a book on the beach by the crystal-blue waters of Jervis Bay, and later head to dinner at onsite tree-top restaurant Gunyah, spotting native wildlife along the way with your torch.

 Tanja Lagoon Camp is surrounded by wilderness in Mimosa Rocks National Park between Tathra and Bermagui.
 The safari tents have well-equipped kitchens, a lounge area and en suite bathrooms.
 Enjoy a breakfast of local produce and then canoe or kayak on the lagoon.